Configuring Available Memory for SQL Server Reporting Services

 Being a DBA is more than just knowing about SQL: it’s about the technology which SQL runs on, which includes servers and storage.
 I’m naturally interested in hardware, so I enjoy keeping up-to-date.
 Becoming acquainted and staying current with new technologies will not take up too much time, plus it will make you a better DBA.
 Below is a few resources that I have used to keep up-to-date with hardware and storage.

 When extracting Dacpacs it’s quite straightforward to go through the UI and extract, however what if you want to do this for more than one database, or automate the process for a build?
 The sqlpackage.exe enables us to extract a dacpac in silent mode.
-Below is the command, and I will go through each parameter: "C:\Program Files (x86)\Microsoft SQL Server\110\DAC\bin\sqlpackage.exe" /action:Extract /OverwriteFiles:False /tf:"C:\Users\richard.lee\Documents\dacpacs\dbname_Baseline.dacpac" /SourceConnectionString:"Integrated Security=SSPI;Persist Security Info=False;Initial Catalog=AdventureWorks;Data Source=SQLA" /action: we want to extract the dacpac to a location.
+Below is the command, and I will go through each parameter: "C:\Program Files (x86)\Microsoft SQL Server\110\DAC\bin\sqlpackage.exe" /action:Extract /OverwriteFiles:False /tf:"C:\Users\richard.lee\Documents\dacpacs\dbname_Baseline.dacpac" /SourceConnectionString:"Integrated Security=SSPI;Persist Security Info=False;Initial Catalog=AdventureWorks;Data Source=SQLA" Some you need to be wary of:

 This week has been the week of the release: We’ve had the Visual Studio 2013 Preview and now the SQL Server 2014 CTP1.
 And that’s just the ones I’m focusing on!
 There’s the Windows 8.1 Preview as well as Windows Server 2012 R2.
 What with all the keynotes from Build and both TechEd’s this month, it is clear that Microsoft have certainly accelerated the release cycle and embraced a cloud-first development model.
 For me this is most noticeable in Team Foundation Services, the Azure based Source Control solution.
 Features were turned on regularly before they were released in the three updates we’ve had since the release of TFS 2012 back in August.
 This is a big change from the Microsoft’s previous strategy of developing for its products hosted on the premises first and then being pushed to them to the cloud afterwards.